NeuraByte-UCSD-ITS/cogs189/OpenVEP/README.md

 - **Original Repository:** [Simon Fei’s OpenVEP](https://github.com/simonfei123/OpenVEP)
 - **Contact:** Simon Fei - [tfei@ucsd.edu](mailto\:tfei@ucsd.edu)

+- The `run_vep.py` is the original run_vep code from Simon's Repository.

 ## **Experiment Details**

 We have officially completed the **SSVEP portion** of our experiment in this repository.
 The experiment involved real-time classification of SSVEP signals to predict which visual stimulus a subject was attending to.